lisdude/CreaturesStuff/Scripts/README.md

 - **Ecology Monitor**: Re-inject bits of the default ecology as they become extinct / endangered.
 - **Debug Dumper**: Periodically dump debug output into a file.
 - **Rotten Eggs**: Rot eggs that are older than five hours.
+- **Egg Prioritizer**: Choose which egg to hatch based on criteria (such as desired population, egg density, and egg age).